 Here is the list you've been waiting for.
 Or maybe you haven't been.
 But it's here nonetheless.

-We find at Quizzify that it is much easier to change employee behavior through knowledge rather than eat-more-vegetables lectures, and through specifics rather than useless generalities like "eat a healthy breakfast."
+We find at Quizzify that it is much easier to change employee behavior through knowledge rather than lectures, and through specifics rather than generalities like "eat a healthy breakfast."
 Knowledge and specifics are what this list is all about.
 (Most major wellness vendors couldn't get specific even if they wanted to, because they service processed food companies.
-Quizzify refuses to sell to companies whose products are laden with sugar, which allows us to, uh, take appellations and kick posteriors.)
+Quizzify refuses to sell to companies whose products are laden with sugar.
+That means we can, uh, take appellations and kick posteriors.)

 Note that “overrated” doesn’t mean “unhealthy.”
-Plenty of dietary components are unhealthier than these eight.
-“Overrated” may be worse than "unhealthy," because an overrated food is one you think is healthy, but is just the opposite.
-So you eat (or in the case of supplements, consume) much more than you should...and feel really good about yourself as a result.
+Plenty of things are unhealthier than these.
+Yet “overrated” may be worse than "unhealthy," because an overrated food is one you think is healthy, but is just the opposite.
+So you eat much more than you should...and feel really good about yourself as a result.

 (1) Kellogg’s Smart Start with antioxidants